 Visit our Daffodil Centres, located in 13 hospitals nationwide.
-The centres are staffed by cancer nurses and trained volunteers who provide free, confidential advice, support and information to anyone concerned about or affected by cancer.
+The centres are staffed by cancer nurses and trained volunteers who provide face-to-face advice, support and information to anyone affected by cancer.
+The service is free and confidential.
+This is a walk-in service; you do not need an appointment.
+For opening hours and contact details of your nearest Daffodil Centre, go to www.cancer.ie and search 'Daffodil Centres'.